ℹ️ DLP + CASB to protect data at-rest

 The security of the data being exposed.
-So that's where CASB has positioned itself, and we're excited about this next evolution.
+So, that's really where CASB has positioned itself and we're excited about this next evolution.

 But maybe next, Noelle, you can tell us about the DLP product and what you are accomplishing over there.

 Yeah, absolutely.
 Thank you.
 So, we mentioned earlier about Zero Trust is really centered around validating every request and validating that everyone should properly have access.

 Then there's that next level deeper of maybe not everyone within one organization should have access to the same data.

 There are lots of people in HR who should have access to specific employee data that someone over in engineering or product should never really have any reasonable access to.

 So, it's that same idea of we're not just going to validate the identity, we're going to keep going and give as many signals as we can to our customers.

 How do we validate that this transaction is supposed to be happening?

 How do I validate that the person in my organization is supposed to be getting access to this data?